 We really appreciate all you provide to the seeing-impaired population, so it is with gratitude that we present you with our donation.
 Thank you for all your hard work!

 Residents & Staff of Ingersoll Place Assisted Living

 RISE would like to thank the Fraternal Order of Eagles Rensselaer Aerie #4446 for their generous support.
 Louise Badi FOE Eagles Secretary-Aux, Dwayne Vooris FOE President, and Jon Badi FOE Secretary presented Joyce Stah WMHT-RISE Manager with a check to support the WMHT-RISE mission to 'bring sight through sound' via the WMHT radio reading service RISE.
 Thank you so much!

 Receivers are loaned free-of-charge to applicants who are currently registered with the New York State Commission for the Visual Handicapped or the Library of Congress Talking Books Program.
 Applicants who are not registered with one of the above must have a visual or physical condition which impedes access to printed material, as certified by a medical professional, social worker, librarian or rehabilitation counselor.

 If you can receive WMHT-FM on your regular radio at home, you are likely within range to recieve RISE.
 If you are unsure as to whether you are in this range, please see our broadcast coverage map below.
 To receive RISE, you will need to request a special receiver.
-To further serve our community, our Web site now includes a "font enlarge" feature and RISE is now available to our subscribers as online streaming audio.
+To further serve our community, RISE is now available to our subscribers as online streaming audio.
 Contact us for more information on how to access this service.
 If you would like to help RISE, please mail your donation to: WMHT-RISE, 4 Global View, Troy, NY 12180.
 Or call (518) 880-3400 for more information.